Serious Felony Defense Attorney Phoenix AZ

 - A felony is a crime punishable by a sentence of at least one year.
 This is the most serious classification of crime and the consequences can last long after you are convicted.
 In Arizona felonies range from class 1 felony (murder) to class 6 felony (possession of marijuana)

 To try and avoid a felony conviction and the negative consequence associated with it, you need help from the Ferragut Law Firm, your serious felony defense attorney Phoenix AZ.

 Examples of Serious Felonies in Arizona

-There are a number of felony offenses in Arizona.
+If you break the law, you can be charged with a serious felony and in that case, it would be smart of you to retain a serious felony defense attorney Phoenix Arizona.
 A felony offense is assigned a “class” number, ranging from 1 to 6, by the legislature.
 This class number indicates how serious that particular felony charge is and, therefore, how serious the consequences will be if you are found guilty.
 Class 1 felonies are the most serious offenses; Class 6 felonies, by contrast, are the least serious (but even a Class 6 felony can be punished by a prison sentence).
 A felony conviction can also result in fines of up to $150,000.

 The sentence you receive for a felony conviction will depend not only on the class number but also your criminal history and (in some cases) on the specific facts of your case.
 If you have been previously convicted of multiple felonies, for instance, you can expect to receive a harsher sentence than a first-time offender.

 Felony crimes that are frequently charged in Arizona include: